 We know that as you progress in your career the complexity, ambiguity and autonomy increases.
 And typically verbal appreciation, the ability to clearly track success and offerings of gratitude decreases.
 And rightly so.
-Often we are suitably rewarded and recognized in other ways.
+Often we are suitably rewarded and recognised in other ways.
 But there’s more to the true old adage of ‘its lonely at the top’.
 It’s also tough.

 Especially now.
 In a landscape of so much change; so much uncertainty.
 Whilst they may at times seem unapproachable, powerful or distant, leaders are after all just like the rest of us.
 We know the impact positive appreciation and gratitude has on employee morale, engagement, performance and retention.
 We know a ‘well done’ and a ‘thank you’ are cherished by new graduates; and empower new managers.
 Why then do we feel the need to be more critical of colleagues, the more senior they become.
 Yes, they carry great responsibility, but why do we fear that giving compliments will distract them, or make them complacent?